tharina11/Financial-Data-Analysis/README.md

-# Financial-Data-Analysis
+# Stock Data Analysis and Prediction
 This project imports stock data from the Yahoo Finances website.
-This data will be analyzed to find investment opportunities.
-The code is written only for educational purposes.
+The data will be analyzed to find optimum investment opportunities.
+The codes are written only for educational purposes.

 Data for each stock is imported using a Python API and loaded to PostgreSQL tables.
 Python and SQL scripts are used in the codebase.
-Commonly used Python libraries are listed below.
+Python libraries used in the project are listed below.

 - yfinances
 - pandas